Association of Indian Universities (AIU) and Councils

 Indian Council of Historical Research is an autonomous organization which was established under the Societies Registration Act (Act XXI of 1860) in 1972.
 The prime objectives of the Council are to give a proper direction to historical research and to encourage and foster objective and scientific writing of history.
 The broad aims of the Council are to bring historians together, provide a forum for the exchange of views between them, and give a national direction to an objective and rational presentation interpretation of history, to sponsor historical research programmes and projects and to assist institutions and organizations engaged in historical research.
 It has a broad view of history so as to include in its fold the history of Science and Technology, Economy, Art, Literature, Philosophy, Epigraphy, Numismatics, Archaeology, Socio-Economic formation processes and allied subjects containing strong historical bias and contents.

 The ICHR has established two Regional Centres, one at Bangalore and the other at Guwahati with a view to reaching out the far-flung areas of the country.

 5. National Council of Rural Institutes (NCRI), Hyderabad

 The National Council of Rural Institute is a registered autonomous society fully funded by the Central Government.
-It was established on October 19, 1995 with its Headquarters at Hyderabad.
-Its main objectives are to promote rural higher education on the lines of Mahatma Gandhi’s vision for education so as to take up challenges of micro planning for transformation of rural areas as envisaged in National Policy on Education (NPE) 1986.
+It was established on October 19, 1995, with its Headquarters at Hyderabad.
+Its main objectives are to promote rural higher education on the lines of Mahatma Gandhi’s vision for education so as to take up challenges of micro planning for the transformation of rural areas as envisaged in National Policy on Education (NPE) 1986.
 In order to achieve its objectives, the NCRI has been identifying various programmes for providing support and financial assistance, to be taken up by suitable institutions including voluntary organizations.